christian-vorhemus/autcar/docs/4_AutCar_General.md

    python3 camera_test.py
   ```

   Your car is now listening on port 8089 for interested live stream viewers.
 The `rotation=-1` argument flips the images by 180 degrees.
-This is necessary because the camera is mounted reversed in AutCar.
+This is necessary because the camera is mounted reversed in the AutCar development kit.

   On your PC, go to your autcar src folder and enter
    ```